POPULATION HEALTH TRAINING PROGRAM OVERVIEW

 Frequently Asked Questions

-- Is the Population Health Certificate Program a professional certification program?
+- Is the Population Health Training Program a professional certification program?

 - Please describe the post meeting online examination.